lua-rocks/luapi/README.md

   in this string or its chunks, but not loops through each file line and it also writes each file only once so it should be much faster.
 - Unlike most analogs, you are not required to memorize a set of tags and complex rules for their use.
-My tool is extremely simple, it only uses 3 single-character tags and 2 kinds of brackets:
+My tool is extremely simple, it only uses 2 single-character tags and 2 kinds of brackets:
   - `>`: table field or function argument
   - `<`: function return or parent class of the table
-  - `@`: unpacking table content (not yet implemented)
   - `(parentheses)`: the type or class of the variable
   - `[square brackets]`: default value of the variable
   - _So you have learned all the api!_